Michigan Agency Disclosure

 - Disclosed dual agent Dual agency is a relationship in which the brokerage firm represents both the buyer and the seller in the same real estate transaction.
 Dual agency relationships do not carry with them all of the traditional fiduciary duties to the clients.
 Instead, dual agents owe limited fiduciary duties.
 Because of the potential for conflicts of interest in a dual-agency relationship, it's vital that all parties give their informed consent.
 In many states, this consent must be in writing.
 Disclosed dual agency, in which both the buyer and the seller are told that the agent is representing both of them is legal in most states.

 - Designated agent (also called, among other things, appointed agency).
 This is a brokerage practice that allows the managing broker to designate which licensees in the brokerage will act as an agent of the seller and which will act as an agent of the buyer.
 Designated agency avoids the problem of creating a dual-agency relationship for licensees at the brokerage.
 The designated agents give their clients full representation, with all of the attendant fiduciary duties.
 The broker still has the responsibility of supervising both groups of licensees.

 - Non-agency (called, among other things, a transaction broker or facilitator).
-Some states permit a real estate licensee to have a type of non agency relationship with a consumer.
+Some states permit a real estate licensee to have a type of non-agency relationship with a consumer.
 These relationships vary considerably from state to state, both as to the duties owed to the consumer and the name used to describe them.
-Very generally, the duties owed to the consumer in non agency non-agency relationship are less than the complete, traditional fiduciary duties of an agency relationship.
+Generally, the duties owed to the consumer in a non-agency relationship are less than the complete, traditional fiduciary duties of an agency relationship.